Big-Edge2297/homie-dashboard/README.md

 I created this dashboard with the design philosophy of a single page overview for accessing the most important functions and controls of my house easily.

-Homie connects directly to Home Assistant over a Long-Lived Access Token and a local WebSocket connection which results in automatic caching of state_changed event.
+Homie connects directly to Home Assistant over a Long-Lived Access Token and a local WebSocket connection which results in automatic caching.

 ## Dashboard Screenshots